stephansamuel/poc-tokenize-fn-call/README.md

       ```python
       _fn_parsers = List[FunctionParser]
       ```
       however this doesn't work.
 This, in fact raises an exception, `TypeError:
       Parameters to generic types must be types.
 Got 0.`, with an elusive reference in the code.
 That is, in fact declaring a type object that one would use later.
 The reference implementation stands as:
       ```python
       _fn_parsers: List[FunctionParser] = []
       ```
       and a feature request has been added (above) to better type this list later.
 This will probably be done using a [generic type](https://textbooks.cs.ksu.edu/cc410/iii-web/20-extras/03-python-generics/) tree.
+[^3]: Note that the function is likely not defined in the same module as the
+      code that does this inspection.
+This will likely require some magic involving the global name table.
-[^3]: The implementation as it stands wraps and instruments _a function
+[^4]: The implementation as it stands wraps and instruments _a function
       definition,_ as opposed to _a function call._ This _may_ be correct and
       useful _if_ all concerned calls are wrapped in functional blocks.